This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Walk the Kicking Horse Pedestrian Bridge

-Golden is located in such a beautiful area so you will definitely want to get outside and explore it by walking!
-While doing so, make a point to walk over the Kicking Horse Pedestrian Bridge.
-It starts at 8th Avenue North in downtown Golden and spans 46 meters across the Kicking Horse River.
+Golden is located in such a beautiful area, you will definitely want to get outside and explore it by foot!
+While you’re out and about, make a point to walk over the Kicking Horse Pedestrian Bridge.
+It starts at 8th Avenue North in downtown Golden and spans 46 meters (151 feet) across the Kicking Horse River.

-It is actually the longest freestanding timber frame bridge in the country and is a point of community pride.
+It is actually the longest freestanding timber frame bridge in the country, which really is no small feat.
 It was raised in 2001 with over 100 members of the Timber Framers Guild from around the world to help out!

-Although just a quick visit here is all you need, it’s definitely one of the best places to visit Golden – get an iconic photo on this beautiful bridge!
+Although just a quick visit here is all you need, it’s definitely one of the best places to visit in Golden – getting an iconic photo on this beautiful bridge is a must.
+We recommend parking at the Spirit Square parking area, and from there, it takes just a minute or two to get to the bridge on foot.

-6. Go whitewater rafting on the Kicking Horse
+6. Go whitewater rafting on Kicking Horse River

-You might be getting the idea that the Kicking Horse River is an important part of Golden!
-Just about everything is named after it around here.
-But the best way to experience the river is to go whitewater rafting!
+You might be getting the idea that the Kicking Horse River is an important part of Golden…just about everything is named after it around here.
+But the best way to experience the river in all its wild glory is to go whitewater rafting!

-Whitewater rafting on the Kicking Horse River is such an adrenaline rush.
-With grade 3-4 rapids, it’s one of the best rivers in Canada to go rafting and easily one of the best things to do in Golden.
+Whitewater rafting on the Kicking Horse River is such an amazing adrenaline rush.
+With grade 3–4 rapids, it’s one of the best rivers in Canada to go rafting and easily one of the best things to do in Golden.
+Trust us, people come from all over the world just to raft the Kicking Horse.

 7. Visit the Wolf Centre

 Wolves are just one of the majestic animals found in the Canadian Rockies.
-And while you may not want to run into any in the wild, the Northern Lights Wolf Centre in Golden is the perfect place to learn all about wolves and even see some for yourself!
+And while you may not want to run into any in the wild, the Northern Lights Wolf Centre in Golden is the perfect place to learn all about them and even see some for yourself.

 The Wolf Centre offers 25-minute interpretive tours where you can learn more about wolves and their habitats.
 You can also go on a walk with wolves out on a hike through the Rockies.
-Here, you’ll get close enough to snap a few pictures for your memory.
+Here, you’ll get close enough to snap a few pictures which we’re sure you’ll treasure.

 The wolves are beautiful, and even if you don’t happen to make it for one of the tour times, you can walk around independently and learn all about the wolves on the many information boards around the center.
-Each wolf has its own personality and you’ll find a detailed write-up about each of them including where they were adopted from.
+Each wolf has its own personality, like the caring and wise beauty named Flora.
+You can find a detailed write-up about each of them including where they were adopted from here on their website.

-The Wolf Centre in Golden is open year-round and has a $12 CAD admission fee.
+The Wolf Centre in Golden is open year-round and has a $15 CAD admission fee for adults, $12 CAD for seniors (65+) and youths (12-18), and $8 CAD for children (4-11).
 The photography walks are at an additional cost depending on the group size and require a reservation.
-Be sure to bring cash, they don’t accept debit or credit (but do have an onsite ATM that’ll charge you a fee.)
+Be sure to bring cash, they don’t accept debit or credit (but do have an on-site ATM that’ll charge you a fee).

 Related Read: The Wolf Centre is one of the best stops on the drive from Calgary to Golden!